bytesdruid/DAO-Helper-Identity/README.md

 ####################### CHECKLIST

-[COMPLETED] First: Python that creates an account and saves the account info in vars
+[COMPLETED_12/24] First: Python that creates an account and saves the account info in vars

-[COMPLETED] Second: create smart contract that will be user identity
+[COMPLETED_12/25] Second: create smart contract that will be user identity

-[COMPLETED] Third: create scripting that deploys smart contract
+[COMPLETED_12/26] Third: create scripting that deploys smart contract

-[COMPLETED] Fourth: link SC and newly created user account, new acct is soulbound owner
+[COMPLETED_12/28] Fourth: link SC and newly created user account, new acct is soulbound owner

 [] Fifth: add all V1 variables in SC for information we want to capture